John Bevan Ford: Early life and education

 Ford was born in 1930 in Christchurch, New Zealand.
 He is Māori and affiliated to the Ngāti Raukawa tribe.
 He grew up in Christchurch although went to Wellington in his teenage years.

 In 1948 Ford began teacher training at Wellington Teachers' College.
 After Wellington he was selected to go Dunedin Teachers' College to specialise in arts.

 Career

 His teacher training coincided with Gordon Tovey's career, who developed the Department of Education's progressive drive for Māori and Western creativity in schools including employing advisors to go into schools.
-Ford was one of these district advisors to schools in arts and crafts from 1952-1969.
+Ford was one of these district advisors to schools in arts and crafts from 1952 to 1969.
 Other Māori artists who were also district advisors included Cliff Whiting, Cath Brown, Kāterina Mataira, Sandy Adsett, Ralph Hotere, Paratene Matchitt, Fred Graham (sculptor), Muru Walters, and Marilyn Webb.
 This group and others were the beginning of contemporary Māori arts in New Zealand.

-He began exhibiting in 1966, but at the same time he was an educator and taught at Hamilton Teachers’ College in the late 1960s to the early 1970s.
+He began exhibiting in 1966, but at the same time he was an educator and taught at Hamilton Teachers' College in the late 1960s to the early 1970s.